chillakalyan/riscv-boot-analysis/docs/checkpoint_flow.md

-# Checkpoint Flow for RTL Simulatio
+# Checkpoint Flow for RTL Simulation

 Checkpointing allows a simulation environment to resume execution from a previously saved processor state instead of repeating the entire system